Syedateeq160/user-crud/README.md

 ## Delete User

-## Delete an existing user by ID.
+- Delete an existing user by ID.
 - URL: /users/:id
 - Method: DELETE
 - URL Parameters: id (number) - The ID of the user to be deleted.

 ## Success Response:

-- Code: 204 No Content
+- Code: 204 No User

 ## Error Response:
 - Code: 400 Bad Request
-- Content: JSON object with an error message
+- User: JSON object with an error message

 ## For Example: